UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 Why is it best to outsource UX audit?

-Last, but not least, we need to make it clear why the UX designer who worked on your app shouldn’t be the one who audits it.
-If you want reliable findings, the author of the UX audit report cannot be the person who’s taken part in this app’s development.
+Last but not least, we need to make it clear why the UX designer who worked on your app shouldn’t audit it.
+If you want reliable findings, the author of the UX audit report cannot be the person who participated in this app’s development.
 It should be someone who doesn’t know why some things were implemented in a certain way.
 The distance from the project is crucial.

 It must also be a specialist with vast knowledge of UX and UI design.
-It’s vital to know the standards that make the apps functional and user-friendly.
+Knowing the standards that make the apps functional and user-friendly is vital.
+It enables us to recommend changes that build positive user experience, make the user interface more intuitive, and improve customer satisfaction.

 Read more: